Norm Eisen: States United

 Eisen was a co-founder of the States United Democracy Center in 2021, and in his States United capacity, he signed a bar complaint against John C. Eastman and an ethics complaint filed against Jenna Ellis for their roles in undermining the 2020 election results.
 He served as co-counsel on an amicus brief filed in opposition to Lindsey Graham's motion to quash a subpoena in the Fulton County Special Grand Jury investigation of attempts to overturn the 2020 election results in Georgia.
 Eisen has co-written reports for States United including a guide to the Electoral College vote count and the January 6, 2021, meeting of Congress.

 With his States United co-founders, Joanna Lydgate and Christine Todd Whitman, Eisen was a winner of the 2022 Brown Democracy Medal, given by the McCourtney Institute for Democracy at Pennsylvania State University.
 Eisen departed States United in early 2024.

-In January 2025, States United began filing lawsuits against presidential executive orders signed by Trump following his inauguration.

-Contrarian
+The Contrarian

 In January 2025, Eisen and columnist Jen Rubin began authoring a Substack publication entitled The Contrarian.
 Along with the articles posted to the publication, he has posted brief videos to the newsletter to provide the readers with breaking news regarding litigation as it progresses and to share insights into the processes.

 In popular culture

 Director Wes Anderson has credited Ambassador Eisen as an inspiration for the character of Deputy Kovacs in his 2014 film The Grand Budapest Hotel.
-Anderson told Jeff Goldblum, who played Deputy Kovacs, "that he should go to Prague and see Norm; this is your man… The character of the lawyer Kovacs in the film maintains the awareness of law and justice… the character is actually a kind of ethics czar for the whole film."
+Anderson told Jeff Goldblum, who played Deputy Kovacs, "that he should go to Prague and see Norm; this is your man...
+The character of the lawyer Kovacs in the film maintains the awareness of law and justice... the character is actually a kind of ethics czar for the whole film."
 This is a reference to another one of Eisen's White House nicknames: The Ethics Czar.
 Anderson again referred to Eisen in the closing scene of Isle of Dogs, captioning a character as ethics czar in the new government of Megasaki.